-The nurse can also book you for prenatal classes, which cover such things such as nutrition, childbirth preparation, hospital preview, breastfeeding, etc. Husbands or partners are welcome to attend those classes as well.
+The nurse can also book you for prenatal classes, which cover such things as nutrition, childbirth preparation, hospital preview, breastfeeding, etc. Partners are welcome to attend those classes as well.

-The only option for women in PEI to give birth with doctors and nurses attending to them is in a hospital.
-Husbands or partners are welcome to be present at childbirth to support the mother.
+Hospital is the only option for women in PEI to give birth with doctors and nurses attending to them.
+Partners are welcome to be present at childbirth to support the mother.

-The Province is currently working towards integration of midwife services and care into our health care system.
-Doula care is presently available in PEI, but you have to pay for the services yourself.
+Midwives and doula care are presently available in PEI, but you have to pay for the services yourself.

 Contact the Women's Network PEI for more information on birthing alternatives in PEI.